 Netizens Ask 'Why Arjun Kapoor?'
-After Watching Panipat Trailer; Express Their Disappointment!
+After Watching Panipat's Trailer; Express Their Disappointment!

 Yesterday (November 5, 2019), the trailer of Ashutosh Gowariker's next film, Panipat, hit the internet and fans are totally in awe of his work.
 From the exquisite locations to background music, everything has left them mesmerised except one thing - the casting of Arjun Kapoor as Sadashiv Rao Bhau.
 Many netizens shared their displeasure on Twitter and questioned Ashutosh Gowariker about the same.
 Check out their reactions below...